selkies-project/selkies-gstreamer/docs/development.md

 When contributing, please follow the overall style of the code, and the names of all variables, classes, or functions should be unambiguous and as less generic/confusing as possible.

-## CI/CD Build

-We use Docker containers for building every commit.
-The root directory [`Dockerfile`](/Dockerfile) and Dockerfiles within the [`addons`](/addons) directory provide directions for building each component, so that you may replicate the procedures in your own setup even without Docker by copying the commands to your own shell.

 ## Collaborating Projects

 <https://github.com/Xpra-org/xpra>